Effective dynamical systems beyond dimension zero and factors of SFTs: EDS as factors of computable actions on 0-dimensional effectively closed sets

 It is a standard fact that $X$ is a topological factor of $Y$ thanks to the fact that $\mathcal P$ is a generating cover.
 We sketch the argument for completeness.
 Let $(F_n)_{n\in\mathbb{N}}$ be an increasing sequence of finite subsets of $F(S)$ whose union is $F(S)$.
 For each $y\in Y(F(S) \curvearrowright X, \mathcal P)$, we define $D(y)$ as the following subset of $X$:

 Recall that $D(p)$, for a pattern $p$, was defined in \Cref{subsec:subshift-covers}.
-For each $y\in Y$ the set $D(y)$ is a singleton, being a nested intersection of a nested intersection of nonempty compact sets with diameter tending to zero.
+For each $y\in Y$ the set $D(y)$ is a singleton, being a nested intersection of nonempty compact sets with diameter tending to zero.
 Indeed, for each $n$ the set $D(y|_{F_n})$ is contained in the cover $\bigvee _{g\in F_n} g^{-1}\mathcal P$, and the diameters of these elements tend to zero by definition of generating cover.

 We can now define a topological factor map $\phi\colon Y\to X$ by the expression